Friday, August 31, 2007

 For other places called Islamabad, see Islamabad (disambiguation).

-Islamabad (Urdu: اسلام آباد) is the capital city of Pakistan, and is located in the Potohar Plateau in the northwest of the country.
+Islamabad (help·info) (Urdu: اسلام آباد) is the capital city of Pakistan, and is located in the Potohar Plateau in the northwest of the country.
 It is located within the Islamabad Capital Territory, the area has historically been a part of the crossroads of the Rawalpindi and the North-West Frontier Province (the Margalla pass being a historic gateway to the North-West Frontier Province.
 Islamabad is located at 33°40′N, 73°10′E.

 The city was built during the 1960s to replace Karachi as Pakistan's capital.
 A Greek firm of architects, Doxiadis Associates, drew up a master plan, triangular in shape based on a grid system with its apex towards the Margalla Hills.
 Rawalpindi is considered its sister city due to the close proximity of the two cities.